asmitbm/contributors-guide/pages/Git-and-Github.md

 * [Weaviate Examples](https://github.com/semi-technologies/weaviate-examples) - apps built using Weaviate vector search engine
 * [Awesome Weaviate](https://github.com/semi-technologies/awesome-weaviate) - list of examples and tutorials of how to use the Weaviate vector search engine

+#### Installing git

+The most widely used version control system is Git.
+Git keeps track of the changes you make to files, allowing you to go back to previous versions if necessary and keeping a record of what has been done.
+Git can be used locally, but in order to preserve your work or collaborate with other team members, you must push your work to a remote repository.

+You need to install Git on your computer before you can use it.
+If it's already installed, updating to the most recent version is probably a good idea.
+Read more about **installing git** [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+#### Using GitHub

+[GitHub](https://github.com/) is a website and cloud-based service that allows developers to store, manage, and track changes to their code.
+You do not need a GitHub account to use any of the services provided by Weaviate, but you will need one if you want to contribute code or documentation.
+You will be able to contribute to many of the most popular open source projects with this GitHub account.
+In fact, it will provide you with a location to keep track of, coordinate, and work on your own projects.

+Create a [GitHub account](https://github.com/join) today to begin collaborating and contributing to Open Source projects!

+**Note:** Be careful not to mix up git and GitHub.
+Git is a version control tool.
+GitHub is an online platform that serves as a remote repository for git projects.

+You can use git on your local machine, but to save your work or collaborate with other team members, you must push it to a remote repository.
+In this case, the remote will be GitHub.

+Check out [**GitHub Skills**](https://skills.github.com/), a learning program provided by GitHub that will teach you the fundamentals of git and GitHub.

+Now that you understand how git and GitHub work, let's get started on contributing to Weaviate!!

 #### Start by Forking

 * Simply click the `Fork` button on the GitHub website.
 That's how easy it is.
 This will create a copy of the repository in your account.